lassehauballe/Eternalblue/README.md

 # Eternalblue in C#

 This project is an almost direct translation of https://github.com/EmpireProject/Empire/blob/master/data/module_source/exploitation/Exploit-EternalBlue.ps1.
 However, the Empire-script did not test if the target is vulnerable.
-In order to test for this, I translated a piece of Metasploits auxiliary/scanner/smb/smb_ms17_010
+To test for this, I also translated a bit of Metasploits auxiliary/scanner/smb/smb_ms17_010

 It was created as an educational project to help myself gain an understanding of how Eternalblue actually works.
 Please do use on your own risk, since I have also seen a couple of BSOD during development.